 You may find that the search leaves you with more questions than answers.
 You may find that experts in CVI are few and far between.
 You may feel isolated and overwhelmed.

-And, as the mother of an 11-year-old girl with CVI and other diagnoses, I still do.
+And, as the mother of an 12-year-old girl with CVI and other diagnoses, I still do.

-Despite years of research and discussion about Cortical Visual Impairment (also termed “Cerebral” Visual Impairment in an ongoing debate), there remains a significant lack of understanding about CVI in medical and educational communities in the United States.
+Despite years of research and discussion about Cortical Visual Impairment, there remains a significant lack of understanding about CVI in medical and educational communities in the United States.

 I am acutely aware of how hard it is to get answers about CVI and how it affects your child’s development.
 I have been fighting an uphill battle since my daughter was diagnosed to get her therapists and teachers to take CVI seriously.

 Over the past few years, I began reading comments on Facebook pages about CVI.
 I saw posts from parents of newly diagnosed infants and toddlers struggling with the same questions I had a decade ago.
 I see in the posts of new parents the same anxiety and frustration I have been experiencing from preschool to 6th grade.

 There has got to be a way to make life easier for children with CVI and their families.
 We need to form a community.
 We need to be organized and vocal.

 It would help if we could agree on some common issues.
 Hey, we need a manifesto!

 Manifesto: a written statement declaring publicly the intentions, motives, or views of its issuer.
 (Thanks, Merriam-Webster!)

 A written statement declaring intentions, motives, and views of issuer….yes.